-I have a female dachshund that is loosing her hair in spots and it isn't ringworm or mange.
+I have a female Dachshund that is losing her hair in spots and it isn't ringworm or mange.
 She itches all the time and scratches all the time.
 Does any one have any ideas on what it could be?
 We give her bathes in dog shampoo and she's well taken care of.
 Spoiled rotten.

 My cat lost some hair on his ear right after I adopted him.
 His ear felt hot and he itched it a lot.
 I took him to the vet for his adoption check up and found he had ear mites.
 I went to PetSmart and bought some Petrelief Anti-itch spray.
 It is supposed to heal "hot spots" and relieve itching and control the spread of lesions.
 It says to consult a vet if symptoms persist.
 This stuff was for cats but maybe they make it for dogs as well...Have you contacted your vet?
 Mine is very good about listening to the problem and giving me ideas on how I can help my cats or dog on my own (if it's not a serious thing.)
 Then if it persists, I can make an appointment.
 This has saved me a lot of money over the 20 years I've had my pets at their office (since I was ten!)

-My cairn has the same problem- skin scrapings, thyroid test and blood work showed nothing.
+My Cairn has the same problem- skin scrapings, thyroid test, and blood work showed nothing.
 We think it is allergies.
 She is on an expensive high anti-allergan diet food from the vet.
 She has flare ups still, though not as bad.
-She now takes antibotics every weekend and is on 1/4 tab. of prednisone every other day, to help keep the inflammation down.
-We also have a gentle natural shampoo.
-Good luck, it is hard when there isn't much we can do to help them.

 I have a female Dachshund that is losing her hair in spots and it isn't ringworm or